Ed Stankiewicz

 Edward George "Stanky" Stankiewicz (November 30, 1929 – September 12, 2019) was a Canadian professional ice hockey player.
-He played 6 games in the National Hockey League games with the Detroit Red Wings between 1954 and 1955.
-The rest of his career, which lasted from 1951 to 1965, was spent in the minor leagues.
+He played six games in the National Hockey League with the Detroit Red Wings between 1954 and 1955.
+He spent the rest of his career, from 1951 to 1965, in the minor leagues.
 He was the brother of Myron Stankiewicz, a pro hockey left winger who also played in the NHL.

+Early life

+Stankiewicz was born November 30, 1929 in Kitchener, Ontario to Polish immigrant parents.
+The first of his parents' children to be born in Canada, Stankiewicz received his first pair of skates at 10 years of age.
+His brother Myron Stankiewicz played 35 games in the NHL with the Philadelphia Flyers and the St. Louis Blues during the 1968-1969 season.

+Later life and death

-He died at the age of 89 in 2019.
+Stankiewicz spent time coaching in Austria and was a scout for the New York Islanders before retiring in Waterloo Ontario.
+He died September 12, 2019 at the age of 89.